IuliiaKonovalova/school_app/README.md

 - Images were downloaded from the [icons8](https://icons8.com/) website only for the home page.
 However, the original images were changed manually to match the color scheme.

 - The main part is allocated to the use of icons from the [font awesome](https://fontawesome.com/) website.
-The use of icons is essential for the user experience when it comes to the multifuncional websites.
+The use of icons is essential for the user experience when it comes to the multifunctional websites.

 ### Wireframes